You're Not Broken. You're in the Dark Night of the Soul — Here's What That Means

 Signs You Are in the Dark Night of the Soul

-Spiritual practices that once lit you up feel empty, distant, or inaccessible
+Spiritual practices that once energized you now feel distant or hollow.

-You carry a grief you cannot name or locate
+You carry a grief you can’t name or find.

-You feel profoundly alone — even in rooms full of people who love you
+You feel deeply alone, even among people who love you.

-Sleep has changed — too much, too little, vivid and strange
+Sleep is different — too much, too little, or unusually vivid.

-You are being pulled inward, away from your previous life, as if by a tide
+You’re being pulled inward, away from your old life.

-Small things break you open in unexpected ways — a song, a quality of light, a stranger's face
+Small things unexpectedly move you — a song, light, a stranger’s face.

 · · ·